 The Ontario 360 project, housed at the University of Toronto’s Munk School of Global Affairs and Public Policy, is designed to produce “demand-driven” research, analysis, and policy recommendations that support economic growth and job creation in the Province of Ontario.
 It carries out its work by scanning Ontario’s opportunities and challenges (including consultations with Ontario policymakers) and commissioning independent research by policy experts and practitioners to inform and shape the Ontario government’s own policy planning and development.
 Ontario 360 is independent, non-partisan, and fact-based.
 Our advisory council, authors, and Munk School faculty, students, alumni, and supporters do not necessarily endorse or affirm the policy recommendations advanced by the different contributors.

-Over the past 30 months, Ontario 360 has published nearly 50 policy papers and briefing memos, hosted 15 policy breakfasts at the Munk School, held over 75 private briefings and consultations with provincial policymakers, and generated considerable media attention in television, radio, newspapers, and online.
+Since 2018, Ontario 360 has published more than 60 policy papers and briefing memos, hosted numerous online discussions and policy breakfasts, held many briefings and consultations with provincial policymakers, and generated considerable media attention for its work.